Consultation is now closed.

 Coastal Hazard Adaptation Precinct Planning explores options to mitigate coastal hazards in priority areas, looking at different ways to make our public places stronger and more resilient against these changes.
 Investigations will include identifying adaptation options, with a primary focus on long-term solutions for future planning out to the year 2100.

 Areas that are currently being investigated include Maroochydore, Mooloolaba and Golden Beach and Caloundra (Bulcock Beach).
 Council will identify potential options for adapting public coastal spaces and infrastructure to make them more resilient to coastal hazards.
-We need community input on how you currently use those places and what you value about them.
-Your input will be considered in the development and analysis of options.

-We invite the community to provide input on coastal spaces, how you use them, their value, and how they might be adapted against coastal hazards and flooding.
-Consultation is open from 9am Monday 28 October to 5pm Monday 25 November 2024.
+We invited the community to provide input on coastal spaces, how you use them, their value, and how they might be adapted against coastal hazards and flooding.
+Input will be considered in the development and analysis of options.
+Consultation was open from Monday 28 October to Monday 25 November 2024.

 Click on the relevant investigation area below to find out more about the location and complete the online submission form.
 You can complete a submission form for more than one investigation area.